complexlogic/rsgain/README.md

 rsgain is the backend for the [MusicBrainz Picard](https://picard.musicbrainz.org/) ReplayGain 2.0 plugin.
 Users that are not comfortable with command line interfaces may prefer this method since the plugin provides a GUI frontend to rsgain.
 See [MusicBrainz Picard Plugin](#musicbrainz-picard-plugin) for more information.

 ## Installation
 Binary packages are available for some platforms on the [Release Page](https://github.com/complexlogic/rsgain/releases).
-You can also build the program youself, see [BUILDING](docs/BUILDING.md).
+You can also build the program yourself, see [BUILDING](docs/BUILDING.md).

 ### Windows
 Download the win64 .zip file from the [latest release](https://github.com/complexlogic/rsgain/releases/latest) and extract its contents to a directory of your choice. rsgain should be run on Windows 10 or later for full compatibility, but it can run on Windows versions as early as Vista with some caveats.
 See [Windows Notes](#windows-notes) for more information.